 - Self-aligning Design

 The LOCATOR Attachment’s self-aligning feature allows a patient to easily seat their over-denture without the need for accurate alignment and without causing damage to the attachment components.
 This self-aligning feature also increases the longevity of the LOCATOR.
 Patients can really bite their dentures into place without harming the attachments.

-Just remember the only guarantee in dentistry; if you don’t act, it will only get worse!
+Remember the only guarantee in dentistry; if you don’t act, it will only worsen!

 To learn more about Dental Implants and Implant Retained Dentures, visit Chandler Dental Implants